-CUTTING THE RIBBON for the opening of the new Montgomery Ward store in the shopping center last Thursday is Hubert Baker, manager of the Ozona Chamber of Commerce, Billie Neyman, owner, holds one end of the bright red ribbon, while her father W. O. Tippen of Snyder holds the other end, Looking on from left to right are Joe Belden, district manager for Montgomery Ward of Midland, Mrs. Tippin, and Rev. Nelson Lanham, pastor of the Ozona First Baptist Church.
-During the opening ceremonies Rev. Lanham gave the invocation and Mr. Baker gave
+CUTTING THE RIBBON for the opening of the new Montgomery Ward store in the shopping center last Thursday is Hubert Baker, manager of the Ozona Chamber of Commerce.
+Billie Neyman, business caught me by surprise. owner, holds one end of the bright red ribbon, while her father We won't be communicating W. O. Tippen of Snyder holds the other end.
+Looking on from

-Large Crowds At Another sign of fall is the appearance of the new television line-ups.
+Another sign of fall is the appearance of the new television line-ups.
 It looks like an-After Losing Opener To Junction Ward Opening

 The Ozona Lions will be in Eldorado tomorrow night for a tough one in the Eagles home nest.
-After dropping their opener in Junction Friday night fall will have passed us by and and at full strength for the Ea-
+After dropping their op-ener in Junction Friday night

 All the scoring came in the first quarter at Junction last Friday night.
-The Lions drew The pace gets hectic around first blood with a 37-yard touch for extra points failed and the Lions led 6-0 briefly.
+The Lions drew The pace gets hectic around first blood with a 37-yard toucha newspaper office around this down toss from Craig Taliafertime of year and bedlam reigns ro to Rick Hunnicutt.
+The try for extra points failed and the Lions led 6-0 briefly.

-Also in the first quarter Junction recovered an Ozona fumble to drive 19 vards in seven plays and see Jerry Davis plunge over from two yards out for the score.
-The extra point try by Rathke was good and it was 7-6 Junction.
-That ended the scoring for the night, ing to Junction's 135, they caught three out of nine passes for 66 yards while Junction was 0-3, the Lions had 6 first downs to Junction's 7.
+Also in the first quarter Junction recovered an Ozona fumble to drive 19 yards in seven plays and see Jerry Davis plunge over from two yards point try by Rathke was good and it was 7-6 Junction.
+That ended the scoring for the night.

+Junction had a strong defensive ball club, and the Lions were also strong on defense, so the remainder of the battle was between the defensive ing to Junction's 135, they caught three out of nine passes 66 yards.
+Hunnicutt caught for 66 yards while Junction was one pass for 37 yards and the 0-3, the Lions had 6 first downs to Junction's 7.
 Ozona drew 5 penalties for 45 yards and Junction had 5 for 35.
 The Lions lost four fumbles to Junction's 1.
-Chris Reeves punted 4 times for the Lions for a 3' yard average, and Junction punted three times for 36 yards, Romaldo Cervantez was the leading rusher for the Lions carrying the ball 25 times for
+Chris Reeves punted 4 times for the Lions for a 37 yard average, and Junction